 ABOUT THE ARTIST

 David Maisel was named a Guggenheim Fellow in the Creative Arts for Proving Ground in 2018.
 Maisel was a Scholar in Residence at the Getty Research Institute (2007) and an Artist in Residence at the Headlands Center for the Arts (2008).
 He has been the recipient of an Individual Artist’s Grant from the NEA, and was short-listed for the Prix Pictet (2008).
 He received a BA from Princeton University and an MFA from California College of the Arts, in addition to study at Harvard’s Graduate School of Design.
-Maisel’s work is included in more than forty public collections, including the Metropolitan Museum of Art; the Los Angeles County Museum of Art; the Victoria & Albert Museum; the National Gallery of Art; the J. Paul Getty Museum; and the San Francisco Museum of Modern Art.
+Maisel’s work is included in more than forty public collections, including the Metropolitan Museum of Art; Los Angeles County Museum of Art; Victoria & Albert Museum; National Gallery of Art; J. Paul Getty Museum; and San Francisco Museum of Modern Art.
 His work has been the subject of six monographs: The Lake Project (Nazraeli Press, 2004), Oblivion (Nazraeli Press, 2006), Library of Dust (Chronicle Books, 2008), History’s Shadow (Nazraeli Press, 2010), Black Maps (Steidl Verlag, 2013), and Mount St. Helens: Afterlife (Ivorypress, 2018).
-Proving Ground follows exhibitions at Haines Gallery, San Francisco, CA, and the Nora Eccles Harrison Museum of Art, Logan, Utah.
+Proving Ground follows exhibitions at Haines Gallery, San Francisco, and Nora Eccles Harrison Museum of Art/Utah State University.